 State Agencies

 DBVI, along with the Division of Vocational Rehabilitation (DVR), has a long-standing relationship and works very closely with the Maine Department of Health and Human Services (DHHS).
 DBVI/DVR and DHHS have two memorandums of understanding (MOU).
-One MOU is with the Office of Aging and Disability Services, which serves individuals with developmental disabilities and the other is with the Office of Substance Abuse and Mental Health Services (SAMHS) which serves individuals with mental health issues.
+One MOU is with the Office of Aging and Disability Services *(OADS)*, which serves individuals with developmental disabilities and the other is with the Office of *Behavioral Health (OBH)* which serves individuals with mental health , *substance abuse and co-occurring disorders*.
 The MOU’s address the combined efforts that DBVI/DVR and DHHS have initiated to clarify roles to implement an aligned service delivery system to improve the successful outcomes for these jointly served populations.
 It contains information about policies and processes that pertain to maintaining and enhancing the relationship between these entities.
-Through these strong partnerships with OADS and SAMHS, DBVI/DVR has been able to maximize federal and state funding to Maine by drawing down its full federal allotment for public rehabilitation services and accessing employment support services through Medicaid waivers.
-Additionally, DBVI/DVR, OADS and SAMHS have developed and are implementing joint approaches to the workforce development of community rehabilitation providers and business engagement throughout the state.
-DBVI/DVR, OADS and SAMHS are currently in work sessions to develop one MOU that will develop cost sharing plan to address current WIOA regulations.
+Through these strong partnerships with OADS and *OBH*, DBVI/DVR has been able to maximize federal and state funding to Maine by drawing down its full federal allotment for public rehabilitation services and accessing employment support services through Medicaid waivers.
+Additionally, DBVI/DVR, OADS and *OBH* have developed and are implementing joint approaches to the workforce development of community rehabilitation providers and business engagement throughout the state.
+DBVI/DVR, OADS and *OBH* *have collaborated on* one MOU *to* develop *a* cost sharing plan to address current WIOA regulations.

 DBVI continues to work closely with many other state partners to ensure that Maine’s benefits counseling services remain available to beneficiaries of SSI/SSDI, and specifically, DBVI applicants and eligible clients.
-DBVI/DVR currently administers a single contract with Maine’s approved WIPA provider, Maine Medical Center’s Department of Vocational Services, which includes funding from four sources of state and federal funds, including from DBVI, DVR, SAMHS and OADS.
+DBVI/DVR currently administers a single contract with Maine’s approved WIPA provider, Maine Medical Center’s Department of Vocational Services, which includes funding from four sources of state and federal funds, including from DBVI, DVR, *OBH* and OADS.
 The contract’s scope of work includes direct service provision of benefits counseling, training of VR counselors and case managers, and service capacity building through quarterly system development network meetings, which include representatives from the Disability Rights Maine’s Protection and Advocacy for Beneficiaries of Social Security (PABSS) and the Bureau of Employment Services.

 The Division f/t Blind and Visually Impaired, in conjunction with the Division of Vocational Rehabilitation (DVR) and the Department of Corrections (DOC) have developed a ‘Procedural Directive’ to assist those individuals who are incarcerated and anticipate applying for VR services.
 Employment has been identified as one of the most important factors in reducing recidivism among individuals who are exiting the criminal justice system.
 In Maine, there are many individuals who may be eligible for VR services who are currently incarcerated and who could potentially benefit from Vocational Rehabilitation services to obtain and maintain employment upon their release.
 The Department of Corrections through its prisons and probation systems are committed to working collaboratively with DBVI and DVR to promote appropriate referrals, as well as the exchange of information and needed documentation to support VR eligibility determination.
 If individuals who are blind or have low vision are identified as having blindness rehabilitation needs, other than for VR services, they will be referred directly to a local DBVI office.